-A. Tail accuracy improvements
+5.1 Tail accuracy improvements

 Edge-cloud video analytics systems send compressed data to save bandwidth but lead to low tail accuracy.
-We compare ASR of Runespoor with three baselines which improve the accuracy of scene understanding DL inference tasks: (i) Bilinear algorithm (used in AWStream [15]) and (ii) the standard SR (used in NAS [25]). (iii) CloudSeg [27] described in § III-A. The standard SR models are well trained and achieve their optimal performance in PSNR [22], which shows the reconstruction performance to keep similarity.
+We compare ASR of Runespoor with three baselines which improve the accuracy of scene understanding DL inference tasks: (i) Bilinear algorithm (used in AWStream [17]) and (ii) the standard SR model (used in NAS [28]). (iii) CloudSeg [31] described in § 3.1.
+Bilinear is the default image resizing algorithm of PyTorch [30].
+The standard SR models are well trained and achieve their optimal performance in PSNR [24], which shows the reconstruction performance to keep similarity.
+We compare with CloudSeg, a previous version of this work, which only focuses on the overall accuracy of semantic segmentation and is not an end-to-end system, on class-wise tail accuracy of segmentation.
 As a reference, we show the DL inference results on the original high-resolution data.
-The original resolution of Cityscapes validation dataset for semantic segmentation is 2048×1024 (HR), and ×2 means $1024 \times 512$ and so on.
-The VisDrone validation dataset has original frames in $1920 \times 1080$ and $2000 \times 1500$ .
+The original resolution of Cityscapes validation dataset for semantic segmentation is 2048×1024

+(HR), and $\times 2$ means 1024 $\times 512$ and so on.
+The VisDrone validation dataset has original frames in 1920 $\times 1080$ and 2000 $\times 1500.$

+5.1.1 Class-wise tail accuracy

-1) Class-wise tail accuracy: Figure 7 shows the class-wise DL inference results when receiving 512×256 (×4) frames for semantic segmentation, using three baselines and ASR.
+Figure 9 shows the class-wise DL inference results breakdown when receiving 512×256 (×4) frames for semantic segmentation, using three baselines and ASR.
 The per-class accuracy is normalized to the HR inference accuracy.
-ASR improves explicitly the accuracy of those semantic classes that perform poorly on degraded data, e.g., motorcycles, riders, buses, and fence, while CloudSeg [27] shows little or even negative improvements.
-Some classes having normalized accuracies that are higher than 100% is reasonable: training ASR employs architectures of SR plus the segmentation model and improves under-trained classes (which seldom appear in the dataset) in the pre-trained CV model.
+ASR improves explicitly the accuracy of those semantic classes that perform poorly on degraded data, e.g., motorcycles, riders, buses, and fences, while CloudSeg [31] shows little or even negative improvements.
+Some classes having normalized accuracies that are higher than 100% (which is equivalent to ASR having higher accuracies than HR in Table 2) are reasonable.
+It is because (1) training ASR essentially employs larger DNN architectures of SR plus the powerful segmentation model and more iterations on labeled data, making ASR a data augmentation method to the video analytics tasks; and (2) ASR improves under-trained classes (which seldom appear in the dataset like fence and motorcycle) in the pre-trained CV model whose accuracies are already low with HR.
 With Runespoor, all 19 classes achieve higher accuracy than the overall accuracy of other baselines (right).
 This shows that ASR is effective to fix the poor class-wise tail accuracy issue.

-In detail, we compare with prior work on the average of 50% to 100% class-wise tail accuracy, which includes the worst 9 classes ("tail classes") out of 19 in Figure 7.
-Table I shows the tail accuracy breakdown of semantic segmentation.
-Comparing with the standard SR (NAS [25]), Runespoor exceeds on the average of 50% to 100% class-wise tail accuracy by 8.4% (from 61.73% to 66.92%), which is larger than the overall accuracy improvement (5.5% from 71.15% to 75.04%).
-Comparing with Bilinear algorithm (AWStream [15]), Runespoor exceeds on the tail accuracy by 23.7% (from 54.11% to 66.92%), which is also larger than the overall improvement (13.9%).
+In detail, we compare with prior work on the average of 50% to 100% class-wise tail accuracy, which includes the worst 9 classes ("tail classes") out of 19 in Figure 9.
+Table 2 shows the tail accuracy breakdown of semantic segmentation.
+Comparing with the standard SR (NAS [28]), Runespoor exceeds on the average of 50% to 100% class-wise tail accuracy by 8.4% (from 61.73% to 66.92%), which is larger than the overall accuracy improvement (5.5% from 71.15% to 75.04%).
+Comparing with the default Bilinear algorithm (AWStream [17]), Runespoor exceeds on the average of 50% to 100% class-wise tail accuracy by 23.7% (from 54.11% to 66.92%), which is also larger than the overall improvement(13.9%).
+While CloudSeg [31] generally improves the accuracy, it is not always effective on tail accuracy and sometimes even makes some classes worse.